douglasfragoso/recommender-pe/README.md

 2. School of Electrical and Computer Engineering, State University of Campinas (FEEC/UNICAMP).
 PhD in Computer Science.

 \*Corresponding author: douglas.iff@gmail.com

-To calculate similarity metrics, a combination of TF-IDF, ED, COS, and PCC is used, along with evaluation metrics composed of Precision@k, Recall@k, F1 Score@k, Hit Rate@k, and Item Coverage.
-These metrics are described in detail in the subsections below.

 ---